input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 The keys and services information consist of:
 - the list of keys associated to the DID.
-    - Each key has additional timestamps that describe when the keys were added or deleted.
+    - Each key has additional timestamps and transaction ids (from the underlying Cardano blockchain) that describe when the keys were added or deleted.
 - the services associated to the DID.
 For each service we also have
-    - the list of types with timestamping information that declares when each type has been added or deleted.
+    - the list of `type`s values with timestamps and transaction ids that declares when each type value has been added or deleted.
-    - the list of lists of service endpoints, each list with timestamping information that declares when the list has been added or deleted.
+    - the list of `service_endpoint` values, with timestamps and transaction ids that declare when the values were added or deleted.

 For example, when a DID is created, an entry is added to the map, that adds the DID and maps it to the initial keys and services described in the corresponding `CreateDIDOperation`.
 This is:
-- it adds the list of keys and set their timestamp indicating when they were added on, and
+- it adds the list of keys and set their timestamp indicating when they were added on, it also set to each key the transaction id of the transaction that carried the said operation and
-- for each service it adds the singleton lists with type and list of service endpoints with a corresponding added on timestamp to each entity.
+- for each service it adds the singleton lists with `type` and `service_endpoint` values with a corresponding "added on" timestamp and transaction id to each entity.
 - the hash of the `AtalaOperation` that wrapped the corresponding `CreateDIDOperation`

 We will describe the structure of these timestamps, and the precise effect changes operation induces in these map in the next sections.

 #### Definition of time